Medit Appoints Han Ryu as CEO, Focusing on Customer-Centric Innovation

-SEOUL, South Korea, July 11, 2024 /PRNewswire/ -- Medit, a leading provider of dental 3D scanners and digital dentistry solutions, has appointed Han Ryu as its new CEO.
-With over three decades of senior management experience in global medical device and healthcare sectors—including roles at Siemens Healthineers, Qorvo Biotechnologies, Accelerate Diagnostics, and Bain & Company—Ryu has led Medit North America since 2023, driving market growth and overseeing sales and marketing efforts.
+SEOUL, South Korea, July 11, 2024 /PRNewswire/ -- Medit, a global leader in dental 3D scanners and digital dentistry solutions, has appointed Han Ryu as its new CEO.
+Ryu brings with him over three decades of senior management experience in global medical device and healthcare companies, including prominent roles at Siemens Healthineers, Qorvo Biotechnologies, Accelerate Diagnostics, and Bain & Company.
+Since 2023, he has successfully led Medit North America, driving significant growth in the region through strategic oversight of sales and marketing initiatives.

-"I am honored to assume the role of CEO at Medit.
-My commitment is to lead technological innovation and services in the digital dentistry market.
-We are particularly focused on accelerating the digital dental revolution in China with the upcoming launch of our premium scanner, the i900," commented Ryu on his appointment.
+"I am truly honored to lead Medit as CEO.
+Medit's open innovation model and commitment to improving patient care align perfectly with my vision.
+We are poised to accelerate the digital dental revolution with a strong emphasis on customer-centric solutions," Ryu commented on his appointment.

-Under Ryu's leadership, Medit successfully launched its revolutionary i900 intraoral scanner in Egypt and Dubai last June, earning high acclaim in the market.
-The scanner features innovative touch interfaces and third-generation optical engine technology, delivering an unparalleled user experience.
-It provides precise scanning in challenging conditions such as edentulous case, bleeding case, and metal cases, empowering practitioners with superior diagnostic capabilities
+The recent introduction of the i900 in the United States has marked a notable milestone in the market, showcasing its state-of-the-art technologies.
+Its user-friendly features, powered by the latest optical engine, have drawn significant attention for enabling seamless and precise scanning across diverse patient cases.
+This underscores Medit's commitment to delivering cutting-edge solutions that enhance diagnostic accuracy and improve the patient experience.

 About MEDIT

-Founded in 2000 and headquartered in Seoul, South Korea, Medit is a global leader in 3D intraoral scanners and an integrated digital dentistry platform, distinguished by its patented state-of-the-art technology.
-The company operates with representatives in the Americas and Europe and boasts a global network of distributors in over 100 countries.
-For more information, visit https://www.medit.com.
+Founded in 2000 and headquartered in Seoul, South Korea, MEDIT is a global leader in 3D intraoral scanners and an integrated digital dentistry platform, distinguished by its patented state-of-the-art technology.
+For more information about MEDIT and its products, visit https://www.medit.com/.

 Share this article